ngyupeng/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * Editing roles follows the same rules as editing tags.
-* The pin field takes in either "TRUE" or "FALSE"
+* The pin field takes in either "TRUE" or "FALSE".
 * If the student has no emergency contact, then both emergency contact fields (`ecn` and `ecp`) must be either both provided or not at all.
 * The enrollment year should be a positive integer or empty string (to delete)